 One of those awareness initiatives is the Sustainable Development Awards.

-In 2018 we are again inviting the Tidy Towns committees to cultivate a local walk.
+In 2018 we invited the Tidy Towns committees to cultivate a local walk.

 In 2017, feedback from Tidy Town Committees pointed out that, due to the late notification of the details of the award, many felt they did not have the time or know how to develop a competition standard walk and therefore declined to enter for the Sustainable Development Award.
 SO……..

-For the 2018 Tidy Town Special Award for Sustainable Development, the criteria for the award will be released to the public on 19th September, 2017 at the National Ploughing Championships in Tullamore, Co.
+For the 2018 Tidy Town Special Award for Sustainable Development, the criteria for the award was released to the public on 19th September, 2017 at the National Ploughing Championships in Tullamore, Co.
 Offaly.
-If you miss us at the Ploughing Championships, you can download a copy of the leaflet here.
+If you missed us at the Ploughing Championships, you can download a copy of the leaflet here.